Eyes Above the Water: Purchase the book or request a speaking session here.

 The Moral Dilemma of Suicide and Faith

 Years later, while working as a program manager for a non-profit organization, I met an older gentleman who struck up a conversation with me about salvation.
-He knew that I trained people in Applied Suicide Intervention Skills Training (ASIST).
+He knew that I trained people on the front lines using the Applied Suicide Intervention Skills Training (ASIST) framework.

 Like him, many Christians struggle with confusion and worry regarding believers who take their own lives.
 It introduces a profound moral dilemma and remains a highly sensitive topic within the church.